Joseph ha-Kohen: The Jewish Annals

-Joseph ha-Kohen finished the first version of this work in 1558, at Voltaggio.
-Another version was finished in 1563, a third version ca 1565, and the fourth and final version in 1575.
+Joseph ha-Kohen began the first version of this work in 1558, at Voltaggio, and concluded it, in its initial form, toward the end of 1563.
+It was finally carried by the author down to 1575.
 It circulated in Italy in manuscript and was edited for the first time by Samuel David Luzzatto and published in 1852 by Max Letteris.
 In 1858 M. Wiener published a German translation.
 A modern text-critical edition, edited by Karin Almbladh, appeared in 1981.